Magnetic Field Design in a Cylindrical High-Permeability Shield: The Combination of Simple Building Blocks and a Genetic Algorithm: Conclusion

-The analytical model, discrete coil basis, and optimization procedure presented here allow the efficient design of compact discrete coils that generate accurate magnetic fields within a finite length cylindrical magnetic shield.
-This methodology will facilitate new miniaturized technologies that require custom magnetic fields within a magnetically shielded environment, and existing systems can easily be retrofitted to include simple discrete coils.
-Additional objective functions could be added to the method such as sensitivity of the harmonic magnitudes to wire placement or the minimization of power or inductance.
-These additions may come at the cost of field fidelity but would allow the method to be tailored to the needs of individual experiments.
-Further research could investigate the use of discrete planar coils on the surface of the end-plates to enable more power-efficient and accurate designs, or the coil basis could be applied to generate self-canceling free space discrete coil sets with significant optical access.
+Both the harmonic magnitudes and the Fourier series representation of the field generated by each building block can be calculated rapidly, enabling multiple functional evaluations during the design process.
+Moreover, the discrete coil basis is additive, meaning that building block units can be added to, or removed from, a coil depending on the required performance.
+This methodology will facilitate new miniaturized technologies that require custom magnetic fields within a magnetically shielded environment.
+The performance of existing magnetic field-generating systems can be improved by retrofitting discrete coil systems that are optimized by our methodology.
+Additional objective functions could be added to the method to maximize the desired harmonic, minimize inductance, or test the representation of the desired harmonic under shifts in wire placement.
+Further research could investigate the use of discrete planar coils on the surface of the end-plates to enable more power-efficient and high-fidelity designs.
+As well as this, one could consider analytical solutions for the electromagnetic coupling of either the spherical coil basis or projected spherical coil basis to magnetic shields of various topologies.